Privacy

 You have rights under UK GDPR, including to access, rectify, erase, restrict, port, and object in certain cases.

-Right to erasure ("right to be forgotten"): you may request deletion of your personal data.
 The fastest way to delete your StudyVector account and associated personal data is to use Account → Delete account (sometimes labelled as wiping your data) in your settings.
 That triggers our secure deletion flow.
 You can also email privacy@studyvector.co.uk if you need help or cannot access the app.

 We typically respond within 30 days.
 Some information may be retained where the law requires (for example limited billing records).